mridhultp/Automated-Email-Dispatch-System/README.md

 ________________________________________
 Features

-•	Reads recipient data from Excel

 •	Sends personalized emails through Gmail SMTP

 •	Attaches resume or custom files to each email

 •	Marks emails as ‘Sent’ in the same Excel sheet

+•	Updates email sent Timestamp in the same Excel sheet

 •	Skips emails already marked as sent